minswap/docs/governance/catalyst-voting.md

 This List of Proposals with all the filtered Proposals, why they were chosen, and the score in Catalyst assessment can be found below.

-There are 3 Lists so far:
+There are 4 Lists so far:

 * Fund 10 Catalyst List
 * Fund 11 Catalyst List
 * Fund 12 Catalyst List
+* Fund 13 Catalyst List

 {% file src="../.gitbook/assets/Fund 10 Catalyst List" %}

 {% file src="../.gitbook/assets/Fund 11 Catalyst List (2).pdf" %}

 {% file src="../.gitbook/assets/Fund 12 Catalyst List.pdf" %}

+{% file src="../.gitbook/assets/Fund 13 Catalyst List.pdf" %}